I offer them for the purpose of calling the attention of students to them, and of stimulating investigation in this little known domain of botany...

 at left: Atkinson's photograph of Coprinopsis atramentarius, specimen CUP-A-032889.

 One of Atkinson's greatest legacies was his practice of carefully photographing fungi in their fresh state.
 Many qualities of mushrooms are lost as they are dried.
 Though Atkinson didn't have access to color technologies, his black and white photos are remarkable portraits.
 He passed his convictions about photography to his many influential students.
-His image collection at CUP includes 8,0000 prints and his original glass and film negatives.
+His image collection at CUP includes 8,000 prints plus his original glass and film negatives.
 For most images, we also hold the preserved fungus specimen.
-His images were scanned as part of our project, and the broken shards of glass negatives were digitally reknit.
+His images were scanned as part of our project, and the shards of any broken glass negatives were digitally reknit.

 at left: one of Atkinson's original glass negatives of Coprinus comatus, above today's Cornell landscape.